ccfontes/eg/README.md

 (eg inc 0 1)
 ```

-*eg* supports Clojure, ClojureScript JVM, and ClojureScript JS.
+*eg* supports Clojure, ClojureScript JVM, and ClojureScript JS, the same as clojure.test.

-Vanilla clojure.test and *eg* test results are included in the same report.
+Vanilla `clojure.test` and *eg* test results are included in the same report.
-Also, no custom test runner is required.
+Also, no custom test runner is required – run your clojure.test tests as usual.

 Check the [ideas driving eg](doc/ideas.md).